biodigital-inc/human-android-sdk/README.md

 # human-android-sdk
 The Biodigital Human Android SDK

-The current version is 2.1.0, released 10 June 2021
+The current version is 2.1.1, released 8 July 2021

 Please visit http://developer.biodigital.com for documentation and setup instructions, and http://human.biodigital.com to see the 3D Human